 There are two categories for giving: community donors and Co-Challengers.
-Community donors make a single designated gift, allocated between the specific nonprofits they wish to support.
-Co-Challengers provide undesignated funding that is used to partially match the designated gifts of community donors, substantially increasing the impact of each participating organization’s fundraising efforts during the giving period.
+Community donors make a single designated gift, with varied amounts allocated to specific nonprofits they wish to support.
+Co-Challengers provide undesignated funding that is used to partially match the designated gifts of community donors, substantially increasing the impact of each participating organization’s fundraising efforts.

-The generosity of Co-Challengers inspires increased community giving and is key to Old Bill’s success.
-Co-Challengers can be proud to call themselves community leaders who promote charitable giving and intrinsically value philanthropy.
-Combined with the community-wide efforts, they highlight the tremendous work of local nonprofits and community appreciation for that work.
+Co-Challengers’ generosity inspires increased community giving and is key to Old Bill’s success.
+Co-Challengers can proudly call themselves community leaders who promote charitable giving and intrinsically value philanthropy.
+Combined with community-wide efforts, they highlight the tremendous work of local nonprofits and appreciation of that work.

-For more information on how to join this extraordinary group, contact Katharine Conover.
+For more information on how to join this extraordinary group, contact Laurie Andrews.